Island hopping on the Aeolian Islands

 And of course Iceland, which is basically one big volcano with a multitude of cones and fissures by itself.

-Naples harbour, rainbow, Vesuvius, Italy
+Naples harbour and rainbow, Vesuvius, Italy.

 Departing on the ferry to Stromboli from Naples, with a rainbow over the harbour and the intimidating shape of Vesuvius in the background.